quazardous/rlw/README.md

 Subrequest
 ----------

-POST API calls can have “sub” requests :
+POST API calls can have “sub” requests:

     {
       #request: {bar: 1},